ltebean/Wizard/README.md

 		</body>
 	</html>

 The page itself is a widget, let's call it "index".
 After examine the html we could find that the "index" widget could has two sub-parts:"main" and "aside", and in each part it allows certain widgets to exist.
-So the "widget" widget could has a layout, the layout rule is specified in json format:
+So the "index" widget could has a layout, the layout rule is specified in json format:

 	{
 		"main":["basicInfo","reviewList"],
 		"aside":["aside"]
 	}

-Then in index.ftl, we could write this, the "index" widget actually acts as a container, it specifies a layout, then the framework will find all the widgets in that layout, execute them, and finally fill them into the container widget.
+Then in index.ftl, we could write as follows:

 	<html>
 		<head></head>